Overview of the main changes since the previous report update

 Hungarian Helsinki Committee Visit Website

-The report was previously updated in July 2024.
+The report was previously updated in June 2025.

 National context

-• A quasi state of exception has been introduced into Hungarian law in September 2015, titled the “state of crisis due to mass migration”.
+A quasi state of exception has been introduced into Hungarian law and applicable since September 2015, titled the “state of crisis due to mass migration”.
 During this state of crisis special rules apply to third-country nationals irregularly entering and/or staying in Hungary and to those seeking asylum, and certain provisions of the Asylum Act are suspended.
 The state of crisis has been used as a pretext to deviate from several EU law provisions on asylum.
-Nine and a half years later, the state of crisis due to mass migration is still in force.
+Ten and a half years later, the state of crisis due to mass migration is still in force.
 This also means that police are still authorised to carry out pushbacks of irregularly staying migrants across the border fence (including those who wish to seek asylum in Hungary) from any part of the country, without any legal procedure or opportunity to challenge this measure.

 International protection

-• Hungary publicly announced that it has no intention of implementing the EU Asylum and Migration Pact.
+The Hungarian Government still maintains its stance that it has no intention of implementing the EU Asylum and Migration Pact.[1]

 Asylum procedure